-If your job is different from other workers in the organisation where you work (e.g. you work in the head office as an accountant and don't perform paramedic duties), the insurance category assigned to you based on your employer may not align to your occupation.
+If you get Basic Cover automatically and you don't already have an insurance category assigned to you, you'll get the same insurance category as the one that has been assigned to your employer.
+If your job is different from other workers in the organisation where you work (e.g. you work in the head office of a mining company and don't use heavy machinery), the insurance category assigned to you based on your employer may not align to your occupation.
 In these situations, you should apply for a review of your insurance category.
-See pages 15-17 for more information about insurance categories.
+See pages 14-16 for more information about insurance categories.